Alansaji2003/100-days-of-code/log.md

 todays progress: made the enemy npcs and given them random movements <br>
 thoughts: its getting better!!
 ### DAY 15
-todays progress: made other npc with random movements using math.sin and math.cos
+todays progress: made other npc with random movements using math.sin and math.cos<br>
 thoughts: its getting better!!